Helplessness Blues: Recording

-Robin Pecknold had initially hoped that the Fleet Foxes could’ve released their second album in 2009; however, the band's touring schedule had caused them some setbacks.
+Robin Pecknold had initially hoped that Fleet Foxes could've released their second album in 2009; however, the band's touring schedule had caused them some setbacks.
 They got together to rehearse new songs in February 2009 in a rented house outside Seattle, but the sessions were mostly scrapped, costing the band $60,000 of their own money.
 After their tour in support of the 2008 releases ended, Pecknold mentioned the possibility of starting to record new songs, but Josh Tillman, Fleet Foxes' drummer and co-song arranger, was scheduled to play Europe and North America all along the 2009-10 winter as part of his solo musical act.

 Added to this, Phil Ek, the band's producer and friend answered in an interview that he was likely to continue as the producer as Robin had already sent him some demos to start listening to.
 In an interview with Pitchfork Media, Pecknold stated he expected the album to be released sometime in the second half of 2010.
 In an interview with Rolling Stone Magazine, Pecknold admitted that his girlfriend of five years found the stress this album placed on their relationship too much, and ended things.
 Upon hearing the completed album, she realized that Pecknold's efforts were worth it, and they tried to work it out.
 The couple has since split up.

 Pecknold has come out saying for their second album he tried to sound "less poppy, less upbeat and more groove-based".
 Taking inspiration from Roy Harper's folk album Stormcock, or at least its 12-string guitar he said: "That will be the primary sonic distancing from the last record".
 Added to this, he stated they wanted to record very quickly, saying he wanted to do the "vocal takes in one go, so even if there are fuck-ups, I want them to be on there.
 I want there to be guitar mistakes.
 I want there to be not totally flawless vocals.
 I want to record it and have that kind of cohesive sound.
 Van Morrison's Astral Weeks, to me, is the best-sounding album because it sounds like there were only six hours in the universe for that album to be recorded in.
 So I want it to have that feeling."

 The band had recorded since April 2010 in different locations (including West Hurley, New York) after two years of writing material and decided to scrap the earlier idea of a fast recording (though according to the band, the vocal takes so far have all been done in one take, perhaps in line with the original imperfect recording idea).